Mount Ommaney Shopping Centre bus station

-Mount Ommaney bus station is a bus station in Queensland.
+Mount Ommaney is a bus station operated by Translink.
 It serves the Brisbane suburb of Mount Ommaney.
 The bus station is situated next to Mount Ommaney Shopping Centre and a Brisbane City Council library.

 Services by platform

 Mount Ommaney bus station has one platform.
 A second platform exists to stable buses that are waiting to begin service, though it is not primarily for passenger use.